kamstrup/fn/README.md

 ---
 ```
 // Put examples in this README
 // Rework RangeOf() and maybe SourceOf+SourceFunc... should maybe be able to abort by returning ErrStop?
-// Remove All and Any from Seq interface.
-Reads better as static functions.
 // seq.Limit(n) Seq[T], lazy counterpart to seq.Take(n)
 // Compare func helpers LessThan, GreaterThan, Is, IsNot
 // seq.Split(pred) Seq[Seq[T]]